Ofra Magidor: Biography

 Magidor received her BSc in mathematics, philosophy, and computer science from the Hebrew University of Jerusalem in 2002, and a BPhil in philosophy from the University of Oxford in 2004.
 In 2007 she completed her DPhil, also from the University of Oxford.
 She has lectured at Oxford since 2005, and in 2016 she became the Waynflete Professor of Metaphysical Philosophy, the second woman to hold this position.
-In 2014, she was the recipient of the Philip Leverhulme Prize, in recognition of her outstanding research achievements which has attracted international acclaim.
+In 2014, she was the recipient of the Philip Leverhulme Prize, in recognition of her outstanding research achievements.

 Currently, Magidor is on the editorial boards of the journals Disputatio, Ergo, Thought, and Mind.

 Her father is the mathematician Menachem Magidor.